Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Related Work

-Time series forecasting models need to work with sequential inputs~\cite{alexandrov-jmlr20a, beitner-github20a}.
-Overall, these networks can be categorized into two families: $\SeqNet$ and $\FlatNet$~\cite{deng-ecml22a}.
+Time series forecasting models need to work with sequential inputs~\citep{alexandrov-jmlr20a, beitner-github20a}.
+Overall, these networks can be categorized into two families: $\SeqNet$ and $\FlatNet$~\citep{deng-ecml22a}.
 Given a batch of sequences with shape $[B, L, N]$, where $B$ is the batch size, $L$ is the sequence length, and $N$ is the number of time series variables.
-A $\SeqNet$, such as RNNs~\cite{cho-emnlp14a, hochreiter-nc97a}, TCNs~\cite{bai-arxiv18a, Oord-iscassw16a}, and Transformers~\cite{li-neurips19a, liu-iclr22a, Vaswani-neurips17a, wu-neurips21a, zhou-aaai21a, zhou-icml22a} computes the correlations across different time steps without breaking the structure of the input sequence.
-On the opposite, a $\FlatNet$, such as MLP~\cite{zeng-aaai23a} and N-BEATS~\cite{oreshkin-iclr20a}, decomposes the variables into independent singe-variable series: $[B \times N, L]$.\footnote{Howeve, in practice, we would still likle to preserve the correlations between multi-variant series with, for instance, batch normalization~\cite{ioffe-icml15a}.
-In this case, the input series becomes $[B, N, L]$ } After that, this variable is passed to another network.
-This strategy was previously introduced such that the time series can be handled by the machine learning framework designed for tabular datasets such as MLP layers~\cite{zeng-aaai23a} and LigGBM~\cite{ke-neurips17a, makridakis-ijf22a}.
-Some recent works, such as PatchTST~\cite{nie-iclr23a}, release the correlation between different variables within a multi-variable series and consider it as a collection of independent series and make predictions for each series independently, which also belongs to this type of architecture.
-However, these approaches might be too expensive for datasets with a large number of variables since a forward pass is required for each series.
+A $\SeqNet$, such as RNNs~\citep{cho-emnlp14a, hochreiter-nc97a}, TCNs~\citep{bai-arxiv18a, Oord-iscassw16a}, and Transformers~\citep{li-neurips19a, liu-iclr22a, Vaswani-neurips17a, wu-neurips21a, zhou-aaai21a}, computes the correlations across different time steps without breaking the structure of the input sequence.
+On the contrary, a $\FlatNet$, such as MLP~\citep{zeng-aaai23a} and N-BEATS~\citep{oreshkin-iclr20a}, decomposes the variables into independent single-variable series: $[B \times N, L]$.\footnote{However, in practice, we would still like to preserve the correlations between multi-variant series with, for instance, batch normalization~\citep{ioffe-icml15a}.
+In this case, the input series becomes $[B, N, L]$ }.
+After that, this variable is passed to another network.
+This strategy was previously introduced such that the time series can be handled by the machine learning framework designed for tabular datasets, such as MLP layers~\citep{zeng-aaai23a} and LightGBM~\citep{ke-neurips17a, makridakis-ijf22a}.
+Some recent works, such as PatchTST~\citep{nie-iclr23a}, release the correlation between different variables within a multi-variable series and consider it as a collection of independent series, and make predictions for each series independently, which also belongs to this type of architecture.
+However, these approaches might be too expensive for datasets with many variables since a forward pass is required for each series.
 Hence, in this work, we mainly focus on the MLP-based $\FlatNet$ to only search for lightweight architectures.